Consisting of more than 190,000 square feet, our building prepares students for future work environments.

-Gold Certified LEED Building
+Gold Certified LEED Certification

-- 1,600 tons of the brick, concrete and masonry from Thompson and Gaston Halls, the original buildings on the site, were crushed and reused as fill to re-level the site where the building stands today.
+- More than 1,600 tons of the brick, concrete and masonry from Thompson and Gaston Halls, the original buildings on the site, were crushed and reused as fill to re-level the site where the building stands today.

 - Collection bins for recyclable materials such as paper, plastic and aluminum are installed throughout the building.

-- Drought-tolerant landscaping minimizes irrigation needs, and four detention basins control storm water runoff from the building's roof and sidewalks.
+- Drought-tolerant landscaping minimizes irrigation needs, and four detention basins control stormwater runoff from the building's roof and sidewalks.